 A sports physical may be necessary to assess an injury before someone is allowed to join the team.
 It is recommended when a child reaches 7th grade, he or she should take a sports physical, however, this is not a state or league requirement.

 Wilmington Urgent Family Clinic is a healthcare facility located in Wilmington, California, offering advanced health care services with the Patient in mind.
 We believe in providing high-quality health care solutions compassionately and humanely.
 At Wilmington Urgent Family Clinic, patients are given all the attention they require based on a walk-in, and we focus on making their stay as comfortable as possible.
 Wilmington Urgent Family Clinic services extend its operating hours to allow patients to receive treatment in no time.
 Unlike hospital emergency rooms, where patients are forced to wait for hours to receive medical attention, we always attend to our patients on an urgent basis.
 No matter your health condition or injury, we are always ready to offer high-quality health care services in minimal time.
 Once you are admitted, you will receive immediate urgent care.
 Our services also include complete x-ray services to area residents.
 They are offered affordably, unlike expensive emergency rooms.

-Like Wilmington urgent care clinics, walk-in urgent care clinics also provide a physical examination for your convenience.
+Wilmington urgent care clinics also provide a physical examination for your convenience.
 All you need to do is go online and search for 'physical exam near me,' and you will be directed to the right place.
 You can count on our professional, experienced staff for high-quality sports, school, and camp physicals.
-If you require urgent medical attention and your physician is not around or time isn't on your side, you can just visit us anytime without an appointment.
-We are found in various locations in Southern California.
+If you require urgent medical attention and your physician is not around or time isn't on your side, you can just visit us anytime without any appointment.

 No more waiting for long hours in emergency rooms when you have Wilmington Urgent Care.
 Fix your appointment today and get attended right away.